 It’s that time of year!
-Schools are beginning to look at their staffing for next year, current teachers are making plans for their future, and new teachers are keeping a close eye out for teaching job opportunities.
+Schools are beginning to look at their staffing for next year.
+Current teachers are making plans for their future.
+New teachers are keeping a close eye out for teaching job opportunities.
 Here, I’ve compiled some tips and information on how to ace teaching interviews.
 This definitely won’t be one size fits all, but it’s a good starting point!

 I will be the first to admit that the number of interviews that I’ve HAD is a much smaller number than the number of interviews where I’ve been the interviewee.
 My perspective here comes from both angles— The teacher interviewer and the teacher interviewee.

 On the other hand, I’ve seen the sweetest colleagues of mine go completely stoic when they’re interviewing.
 Their goal is to get down to business and see who you are as an educator.
 They want real answers, and they don’t necessarily want to make you feel like you’re nailing it when you’re not.
 These interviewers will make eye contact, but they usually won’t smile.
-They’ll furiously write down every word you say (or on the other hand, they won’t write down anything, which will make you equally as nervous), and they’ll probably give you a nod or two when you’ve answered their question.
+They’ll furiously write down every word you say.
+Or on the other hand, they won’t write down anything, which will make you equally as nervous.
+They’ll probably give you a nod or two when you’ve answered their question.
 You’ll leave the room wondering if you bombed it, but they will probably smile big and say, “She was amazing!”

 If you ask a question at the end of the interview that could have easily been answered with a quick swipe through the school’s website, the interview team will get the feeling you aren’t taking the interview seriously.
 Likewise, if you ask a question based on something you saw when you researched, they’ll know you’re taking this more seriously.